 Qu.
 To what extent do you agree or disagree with the following statements: The area where I live has been neglected for a long time.
 February 2020.
+Source: More in Common 2020.

 Regional neglect

 A slightly different measure of regional fault lines is people's sense of regional neglect.
 One in two people in Britain feel that the area where they live has been neglected for a long time.